 A common experience with MS is to become very sensitive to heat, particularly humid heat.
 Hot, humid summers can be very uncomfortable for someone with MS. It is important to keep cool.
-Air conditioning can be very nice but if that isn’t available then a fan in each room is a second best.
+Air conditioning can be very helpful but if that isn’t available then a fan in each room is a second best.

-Cooling Vests have special cooling crystals incorporated into the material and are soaked in cold water, holding the temperature for a substantial period of time.
+Cooling vests have special cooling crystals incorporated into the material and are soaked in cold water, holding the temperature for a substantial period of time.

 You may need to give a little more thought to where you choose to go on holiday.
-It may be better to go on holiday off-season, when it is not too hot.
+It may be better to go on holiday off-season when it is not too hot.

 A hot bath can sometimes bring on MS symptoms very rapidly, as well as leaving you feeling weak.
 These symptoms tend to go away once the effects of the hot bath have worn off.
 A cool bath or shower may be a much better option.

 As with many drugs, the effectiveness of amantadine in dealing with MS-related fatigue was a chance discovery.
-It came about when a number of people with MS were being treated with Amantadine for flu symptoms and it was found that their fatigue levels improved.
+It came about when a number of people with MS were being treated with amantadine for flu symptoms and it was found that their fatigue levels improved.

 It is generally well tolerated by people with MS but it can cause insomnia, nausea, anxiety, dizziness, loss of appetite, and dryness of the mouth.